If we have an error, can we submit a corrected claim at the same time that we send the claim credit?

 What happens if the message says the claim crossed over, but the member ID was not correct?
 If we send it on paper, will it get paid, or will it be denied?

-If the member ID number was incorrect, either submit the claim electronically with the Medicare data in the appropriate loops and segments or send the paper claim with the corrected member ID to Xerox with the appropriate Medicare EOB.
+If the member ID number was incorrect, either submit the claim electronically with the Medicare data in the appropriate loops and segments or send the paper claim with the corrected member ID to Conduent with the appropriate Medicare EOB.

 What if the TPL does not pay?
 What documentation needs to be submitted to Medicaid?